structureddynamics/OSF-Web-Services-PHP-API/README.md

   // Specifies that the input document is serialized using RDF+XML
   $crudCreate->documentMimeIsRdfXml();

-  // Make sure we index that new RDF data everywhere in the structWSF instance
+  // Make sure we index that new RDF data everywhere in the OSF instance
   $crudCreate->enableFullIndexationMode();

   // Import that new RDF data
   $crudCreate->send();

-  use StructuredDynamics\structwsf\php\api\ws\search\SearchQuery;
+  use StructuredDynamics\osf\php\api\ws\search\SearchQuery;

   if($crudCreate->isSuccessful())
   {